Buckie: History

-By the time of the publication of the 1891 First Series Ordnance Survey Map of Elgin, which reflects the 1866-1870 survey, Buckie has developed markedly with areas named Seatown, Newtown, Ianstown and Portessie.
-The 19th century OS Six Inch series further shows Gordonsburgh, Craig Bow and Strathlene.
-The 1910 OS 3rd Edition one-inch map of Elgin has settled on the name of Ianstown and all other parts of Buckie are named as they are known today but then, just to confuse the issue, the Bartholomew Survey Atlas of Scotland, Edinburgh, 1912 uses the label Ianston.
+By the time of the publication of the 1891 First Series Ordnance Survey Map of Elgin, which reflects the 1866-1870 survey, Buckie had developed markedly, with areas named Seatown, Newtown, Ianstown and Portessie.
+The 19th-century OS Six Inch series further shows Gordonsburgh, Craig Bow and Strathlene.
+The 1910 OS 3rd Edition one-inch map of Elgin settled on the name of Ianstown, and all other parts of Buckie are named as they are known today, but the Bartholomew Survey Atlas of Scotland, Edinburgh, 1912 uses the label Ianston.
 The conflicting nomenclature continued with the issue of the 1929 OS One-inch Popular edition and the 1933 JG Bartholomew & Son, Half-inch to the Mile maps of Scotland.

+Reporting on Portessie, Buckie and Portgordon in 1911, the Annual Report of the Fishery Board states:

+"The majority of fishermen at these creeks are seldom at home longer than to repair their boats for the different herring fishings throughout the year, working from the principal centres in Scotland, England and Ireland.
+The fishermen are in a prosperous condition".
+The principal kinds of fish landed in Buckie for that year were herrings and all kinds of white fish.